-Proven Portland Truck Accident Attorneys
+Proven Portland Trucking Accident Attorneys

 At D’Amore Law Group, we understand the pain, financial stress, and worry that you and your family are experiencing in the immediate aftermath of a semi-truck, accident.
 These vehicles are undeniably one of the most hazardous motor vehicles traveling on Oregon roads.
 The days and weeks following a trucking accident are often filled with grief, staggering medical bills, and lasting changes in your quality of life.
-Our knowledgeable Portland truck accident lawyers are ready and willing to utilize their years of trial experience to develop a customized legal strategy to obtain the compensation you deserve to assist you and your loved ones in this trying time.
+Our knowledgeable Portland trucking accident lawyers are ready and willing to utilize their years of trial experience to develop a customized legal strategy to obtain the compensation you deserve to assist you and your loved ones in this trying time.

 Oregon Truck Accident Statistics

 A brief look at the statistical data related to trucking accidents makes clear the inherent danger these vehicles pose for travelers throughout Oregon.
 On a national scale, in 2014, there were 88,000 tractor trailers involved in traffic accidents.
 3,744 of these accidents resulted in fatalities – a 21% increase from the preceding year.
 In Oregon, specifically, there were over 1,400 semi-truck collisions in 2014 that caused fatalities, serious injuries, or significant property damage – up 8.48% from 2013.
-That means there was approximately 16 trucking accidents on Oregon highways on a daily basis, which translates into a collision nearly every six hours.
+That means there were approximately 16 trucking accidents on Oregon highways on a daily basis, which translates into a collision nearly every six hours.

 Potential Causes of Semi-Truck Accidents